 Welcome to SUCCESSFUL SELF WATERING CONTAINERS.COM

-This is where you’ll be able to get a better idea of what converting any round container you have into a self-waterer can do for you.
+This is where you’ll be able to get a better idea of what converting any tapered round or square container you have into a self-waterer can do for you.

 Why would I want to do that, you may ask.
 The answer is simple: growing something in properly constructed self-watering containers is without a doubt the best environment for plants.
 You watch them thrive versus just grow.